adamdesigndev/champs/README.md

-Food Ordering App
+Champs App

-The Food Ordering App is a web-based application that allows users to browse food items, add items to a shopping cart, and proceed to checkout with payment information.
+Champs App is a web-based application that allows users to browse food items, add items to a shopping cart, and proceed to checkout with payment information.
 The app is built with Vue.js using the Composition API and localStorage for persisting cart data.
 It features a dynamic menu with category filtering, a cart management system, and checkout functionality.

 Table of Contents